Kraymer/pawnhub/docs/index.md

 ```

 ### Openings heatmap

+Note: [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/) is required to use the this feature.

 Use the `--rw` flag to specify a lichess study as your repertoire with white pieces
 (`--rb` for black).